Vaccine Info

 IAVI and Scripps Research are partnering with the biotechnology company Moderna to develop this mRNA-based vaccine candidate (mRNA-1644).
 Using mRNA technology could significantly accelerate the pace of HIV vaccine development.

 A research team led by Drs.
 Juliana McElrath at the Fred Hutchinson Cancer Center and Adrian McDermott at the U.S National Institutes of Health (NIH) Vaccine Research Center conducted a phase 1 clinical trial of the eOD-GT8 vaccine to begin assessing its safety and efficacy in people.
 They found that these cells increased in 97% of vaccine recipients after at least one of the two doses.
 Frequencies of these B cells increased by more than 500-fold compared to before vaccination.
 The team also examined the receptors that B cells use to recognize pathogens.
-These receptors resemble antibodies and recognize their targets in a similar way.
+These receptors resemble antibodies and similarly recognize their targets.
 Receptors on the eOD-GT8-targeting bnAb-precursor B cells shared several molecular features with bnAbs.
-The full results were published in the journal Science.org on December 2, 2022.
+The full results were published in Science.org on December 2, 2022.

 eOD-GT8 60mer HIV Vaccine Indication